hberginc/wine_ratings_data_analysis/README.md

     * In the visual above we see the prices with the top five countrys all have substatial outliers, the most variation being in France.
     * We also see an overall price drop when compared to the rating at or above, at and below the average point value of the data set.

-## Price Scatterplots go here

-Please check out my file, cleaning_justification.md for more information on how I determined which columns and rows to utilize for my questions.
+For more information about my data cleaning investigation, please check out my file, <a href = "https://github.com/hberginc/wine_ratings/blob/master/src/cleaning_justification.md">cleaning justifications</a> for more information.

 ## Hypotheses
 Personally, I prefer Italian wines to any other region I have tried.
 Lets see if the ratings show off my own preference?